jumarin22/minesweeper/README.md

 # Boom Flagger

-A Minesweeper clone using a third-party API (https://minesweeper-api.herokuapp.com/).
+A Minesweeper clone made with React using a third-party API (https://minesweeper-api.herokuapp.com/).

 ![](./BoomFlagger.png)